k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 * **Loop.index()**, returns the current loop index.
 The index of the first iteration = 0.

-In a nested loop, you can only access the inner-most (deepest) loop that is running in the current Stage.
+In a nested loop, only the inner-most (deepest) loop that is running in the current Stage can be accessed.

 For more information, refer to the **iterate-for-each.flow** Broadway example.